-In late August, from its CES, the Company announced that its rapid detection COVID-19 antigen test achieved a sensitivity of 84.6% and a specificity of 90.0%.
-The CES collected 99 collected clinical patient samples, which included 39 positive samples and 60 negative samples, as determined by RT-PCR testing.
+In late August 2020, the Company announced that its rapid detection COVID-19 antigen test achieved a sensitivity of 84.6% and a specificity of 90.0% in a clinical trial of 99 collected clinical patient samples, which included 39 positive samples and 60 negative samples, as determined by RT-PCR testing.
 The data from this study was used to support the Company's analytical and clinical data as part of the submission it has made to Health Canada for an IO and the FDA for an EUA approval for its rapid detection COVID-19 antigen test.